openshift-service-mesh/sail-operator/docs/ossm/cert-manager/README.md

       oc wait --for=condition=Ready certificates/istio-ca -n istio-system
       ```

-3. Export the Root CA to a local file.
+3. Copy the `istio-ca` certificate to the `cert-manager` namespace.

     Here we are copying our `istio-ca` certificate to the `cert-manager` namespace where it can be used by istio-csr.